axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch2/reference-destination-elasticsearch2/_index.md

 | Type:    | number |
 | Default: | 5000   |

-*Description:* The number of messages that {{% productparam "abbrev" %}} sends to the Elasticsearch server in a single batch.
+*Description:* The number of messages that {{% param "product.abbrev" %}} sends to the Elasticsearch server in a single batch.

 {{% include-headless "chunk/option-destination-elasticsearch-flush-limit-description.md" %}}